guptaanu412/example-course-specs/README.md

 you will create a point-form outline of the chapters.
 Each chapter has a title and 8-15 exercises, while each exercise has a handful of keywords describing what it will cover.
 This is also when you will consolidate the datasets your formative assessments have used.
-It is common to double back and change assessments so that they can share datasets, and/or to modify datasets to make them shareable.

 Output: an instructional sequence and dataset summary.

+Note: it is common to double back and change assessments in this stage so that they can share datasets, and/or to modify datasets to make them shareable.

 </em>